Our Lady of the Angels Catholic Primary School (formerly Queensway)

 - Staff will report to parents with regular verbal updates as well as written reports throughout the year with the opportunity to share targets.

-- We are aware that the process of identifying and assessing a child’s Special Educational Need can be a difficult time for parents/carers, as can caring for a child with additional needs.
-We would ensure that we support parents throughout a child’s time and endeavour to signpost parents to appropriate agencies and support networks.
+- We are aware that the process of identifying and assessing a child’s Special Educational Need can be a difficult time for parents/carers.
+We would ensure that we support parents throughout a child’s time and would signpost parents to appropriate agencies and support networks.
 There are opportunities for parents/carers to give feedback about aspects of the school on a regular basis to ensure needs are met.

-- Where appropriate, children play an active part in their own target setting and development towards next steps.
-There is a school council with two pupils with SEN representing each year group.
+- Where appropriate, children play an active part in their own target setting and development towards their next steps.

 What is our approach to teaching children and young people with special educational needs?

-We have regard to the DfES Special Educational Needs Code of Practice, ensuring our provision is inclusive to all children with special educational needs.
+We have regard to the DfE Special Educational Need Code of Practice, ensuring our provision is inclusive to all children with special educational needs.

 We ensure that our inclusive admissions practice ensures equality of access and opportunity.

-We provide a broad, balanced and differentiated curriculum scaffolded for all children with special educational needs.
-We aim to build resilience and independence.
+We provide a broad, balanced curriculum that is effectively scaffolded and differentiated to ensure that all children with special educational needs can access it.
+We aim to build up pupil resilience and independence.

-We set specific, measurable, achievable, realistic and timely targets using our own SEN core progression steps document which breaks down the core skills we believe children with SEN need to become successful in learning life skills.
-We enable children with SEN to show progress at their own individual pace.
+We set specific, measurable, achievable, realistic and timely targets using our own SEN core progression steps document ensuring that all pupils with SEND master the core skills required to become successful learners.
+This enables us to demonstrate progress for all pupils at a pace that is individual to them.

 Varying levels of support are provided which match closely and as effectively as possible to the child’s needs.
 Most provision is class based but sometimes children are withdrawn for group or individual support.
 This type of support would be for short focused interventions whilst allowing for access to a broad and balanced curriculum.